Infrared photography: Black-and-white infrared film

-Certain infrared-sensitive films like Kodak HIE must only be loaded and unloaded in total darkness.
-Infrared black-and-white films require special development times but development is usually achieved with standard black-and-white film developers and chemicals (like D-76).
+Infrared black-and-white films require special development times but exposed film can be processed using standard black-and-white photographic developers and chemicals, including D-76; the choice of chemical may affect the characteristic exposure/density curve.
 Kodak HIE film has a polyester film base that is very stable but extremely easy to scratch, therefore special care must be used in the handling of Kodak HIE throughout the development and printing/scanning process to avoid damage to the film.

-The Kodak HIE film was sensitive to 900 nm.
+Kodak HIE was sensitive to 900 nm.
+Other infrared black-and-white films include: